louispool/deskpi-super6c/playbooks/README.md

 #### Synopsis

-This playbook will do the following:
+This playbook does the following:

 - Configures [kubectl autocompletion](https://kubernetes.io/docs/tasks/tools/included/optional-kubectl-configs-bash-linux/) and the alias `kc` is created for [`kubectl`](https://kubernetes.io/docs/reference/kubectl/), which is automatically installed by the k3s installation script, on every host in the cluster.